samjones00/docs/docs/_documentation/dart-add-servicestack-reference.md

 ### Dart ServiceStack Reference

-Dart ServiceStack Reference supports **all Dart platforms**, including Flutter and AngularDart or Dart Web Apps with and without Dart 2's Strong Mode - in the same optimal development workflow pioneered in [Add ServiceStack Reference](/add-servicestack-reference) where it doesn't requiring any additional tooling, transformers or build steps.
+Dart ServiceStack Reference supports **all Dart 2.0 platforms**, including Flutter and AngularDart or Dart Web Apps - in the same optimal development workflow pioneered in [Add ServiceStack Reference](/add-servicestack-reference) where it doesn't requiring any additional tooling, transformers or build steps.

 Due to the lack of reflection and Mirror support, consuming JSON APIs can be quite [cumbersome in Flutter](https://flutter.io/cookbook/networking/fetch-data/).
 But we've been able to achieve the same productive development experience available in [all supported languages](/add-servicestack-reference) where you can use the generated Dart DTOs from any remote v5.1+ ServiceStack endpoint with ServiceStack's Smart generic
 [JsonServiceClient](https://pub.dartlang.org/documentation/servicestack/0.0.7/client/JsonServiceClient-class.html) available in the [servicestack Dart package](https://pub.dartlang.org/packages/servicestack#-installing-tab-), to enable an end-to-end Typed API for calling Services by [sending and receiving native DTOs](/architecture-overview#client-architecture).